Yasmar: Grace family and Stanton residential development

 In 1901 real estate agent and entrepreneur Richard Stanton purchased 43 acres of The Dobroyde Estate from Ramsay heirs Margaret (present day bounded by Waratah, Dalhousie, Hawthorne and Barton Streets) and David (Dalhousie, Ramsay, Barton and O'Connor).
 He commenced development of Australia's 1st "garden suburb" - residential subdivision on a "design and construct" formula.
 Stanton named the new garden suburb "Haberfield", and subsequently bought further Ramsay heirs' land, including Dobroyde House.

-In 1903, Yasmar house and 49 acres were leased to Joseph Neal Grace.
+In 1903, Yasmar house and 49 acres were leased to Joseph Grace.
 Grace, born in England in 1859, had migrated to Australia c.1880.
-He and his brother Albert established a drapery business which became Grace Brothers Ltd. During this period leadlight panels were fitted in Yasmar's doorways and "Federation" style mantelpieces were installed reflecting contemporary taste.
+He and his brother Albert established a drapery business which became Grace Bros.
+During this period leadlight panels were fitted in Yasmar's doorways and "Federation" style mantelpieces were installed reflecting contemporary taste.
 Joseph Grace died at Yasmar on 5 July 1931.
 His wife Sarah Selina continued to live there.

 Also in 1903, Mary Louisa transferred Yasmar land from the Old System to Torrens Title and transfers Yasmar land to her unmarried daughter, Mary.
 The same year Stanton released the 2nd Haberfield Estate on Ramsay heirs Margaret, John and James' lands (around Haberfield/Stanton streets).
 He demolished Dobroyde House to construct his own home, "The Bunyas", in the Arts and Crafts architectural style.
 This was reputedly designed by Haberfield Estate architect John Spencer-Stansfeld (the site is now in Rogers Ave and was later used as headquarters for the Scout Association of Australia).

 In 1904 Yasmar house and 8 acres of land was sold to Albert Edward Grace.

 In 1905 a large portion of Yasmar land to the north west of the house was resumed by the State Government for Haberfield School (now bounded by Bland, Denman and Chandos Streets).
 That year Stanton released his 3rd Haberfield Estate on Ramsay heirs Louisa's and Percy's lands, being land east and west of Yasmar house and Dobroyde house (present day bounded by Alt/Ramsay/Dalhousie streets); continuation of 1st Estate to Deakin, Dickson street.
 The Haberfield School opened in 1910.